-Coronavirus outbreak forces Seattle Mariners to consider relocating home games: report
+Coronavirus outbreak forces Seattle Mariners to consider relocating home games

-The coronavirus outbreak will reportedly force the Seattle Mariners to relocate their first two home series of the season.
+The coronavirus outbreak forced the Seattle Mariners to come up with alternative plans for the start of its season at the end of the month.

 The Mariners are set to begin their season at T-Mobile Park on March 26, with their first seven games at home against the Texas Rangers and the Minnesota Twins.
-According to the New York Post, Seattle is looking to relocate those two series as the state of Washington and the rest of the U.S. combat the virus.
+The Mariners announced Wednesday the team is working on "alternative plans" for their home games as the state of Washington and the rest of the U.S. combat the virus.

 MLB PREFERS TEAMS FLIP SITES IF VIRUS SHUTS PARKS